 Haggle, Bargain, and Beg

-As we mentioned above, it’s a shoppers market and you should shop around for the best price suit available.
+As we mentioned above, it’s a shoppers market, and you should shop around for the best price suit available.
 Tailors are desperate for your business so look for bonuses, discounts, and deals.
 Common deals include free shipping to your home country, 20% or more off when you buy two suits, and free shirts and ties.
 Most importantly, the first price you’re quoted in Hong Kong is usually a number plucked out of a hat and multiplied by fifty.
 The opening offer is just that, an offer.
 It should always be negotiated down, even in upmarket boutiques.
-If the tailor isn't willing to negotiate, take your business elsewhere.
+If the tailor isn't willing to negotiate, you should take your business elsewhere.

 What's Brad Pitt Wearing

 If this is your first time buying a tailor-made suit, you may want to flick through the likes of GQ or Esquire first to see what sort of style you like.
 Tailors usually stock a collection of cuttings from magazines but these can be a little dated, so unless you want to look like an extra from the Bold and the Beautiful circa 1990s take a look at what’s in style.

 There are a baffling number of materials to choose from; wool (the most popular), linen, flannel, polyester, Teflon, and on and on and on.
 It’s best to read up on the different types of materials before you hit the store, so you can decide what suit best suits your needs.
 For example, if you plan on traveling a lot, you won’t want linen (it crinkles when someone breathes near it) while wearing flannel can be like walking around with a rug thrown around you.

 How Not to Get Stitched Up in an Hour